-The chalet makes it extremely easy to launch your Denali adventure.
+The Resort makes it extremely easy to launch your Denali adventure.
 There’s a shuttle that will take you to the Wilderness Access Center, the Denali Visitors Center, as well as the Alaska Railroad depot.
-The chalet is a main pick-up stop for all of the park tours, as well as several other area tours, so you wont miss out on anything.
+The Resort is a main pick-up stop for all of the park tours, as well as several other area tours, so you wont miss out on anything.
 You can also step outside and join a rafting tour that starts at the chalet, or take off on your own and explore the miles of hiking trails along the river.

 In the lobby, you’ll find interpretive exhibits and park programs, to enhance your understanding of the area.
-If you are trying to get the memorable Holiday card shot while on your Alaskan vacation, you can have your picture taken at the Old Sourdough Studio— you can pose sitting atop an Alaska moose, or riding a giant wild salmon.
+If you are trying to get the memorable Holiday card shot while on your Alaska vacation, you can have your picture taken at the Old Sourdough Studio— you can pose sitting atop an Alaska moose, or riding a giant wild salmon.

 Breakfast, Lunch—and Dinner Theater

 Inside the lodge, there’s both casual and fine dining—featuring fresh Alaska seafood and the best wine list in the area—along with a specialty coffee shop.
 During the evenings, you have easy access to the Music of Denali Dinner Theater, a popular roadhouse-style dinner theater featuring the story of Denali's first ascent.
 It’s a good idea to reserve a spot, since it tends to book up during peak season.

 - Minutes from park entrance

 - 24 hour front desk

 - Denali Square entertainment complex featuring live music and firepits

 - Casual dining at the Karstens Public House - Authentic Alaskan Dining

 - The new lodge has dramatic 24 - foot atrium ceilings